spiral/docs/application/services.md

 # Service Classes and Models
-Spiral framework trying to separate database entities and business models, since business logic of your application only limited by your imagination there is no recommended approach of how to organize your models.
-However framework provides simple parent for your classes `Spiral\Core\Service`, there only valuable thing this implementation can do for your - give you shorted access to [container and shared bindings](/framework/container.md).
+Spiral framework trying to help you to separate database and business logic, since logic of your application only limited by your imagination there is no recommended approach of how to organize your models (but don't put must logic into your [entities](/application/entities.md)).

+However framework provides simple parent for your classes `Spiral\Core\Service`, the only valuable thing this implementation can do for your - give you shorted access to [container and shared bindings](/framework/container.md).

 > Every Controller is Service.

 ## Example Model
-The simpliest implementation of our service using shared bindings might look like:
+The simpliest implementation of our service with shared bindings usage might look like:

 ```php
 class UsersService extends Service